biddut29/system-architecture-guideline-for-blocks/README.md

 ### 3.2 Notification Workflow

-Notification Service listens to message queue for events like "Task Completed."
+Notification Service listens to RabbitMQ for events like "Task Completed."

 For active users, updates are pushed through real-time communication.